AgustinSRG/pmv-site/content/en/_index.md

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fas fa-tags" title="Classify your media files with tags" %}}
-You can given each media file a title, description and classify it with tags.
+You can give each media file a title, description and classify it with tags.

 You can then make searches using those parameters to easily find your media files.
 {{% /blocks/feature %}}